eliphatfs/AStyle.js/README.md

 -----

 ## Installation
 1. Download the javascript file from the [release page](https://github.com/strongrex2001/AStyle.js/releases).
+(The js file is optimized.
+About 1MB in size and can format about 20000 lines of C++ code per second.)
 2. Include the file in the web page where you want to use AStyle to format codes.
 For Example:
 ```html
 <script language="javascript" src="AStyle_v0.3.js"></script>